dolfraxik/TheFirstTelegramm-bot/README.md

 # TheFirstTelegramm-bot
-My first Telegram bot, it created Python
+My first Telegram bot, it is created in Python